 —Amy Muse, Comparative Drama

-Honorable Mention, Joe A. Callaway Prize for Best Book on Drama or Theatre
+Honorable Mention, Joe A. Callaway Award for Best Book in Drama or Theatre

-Winner of the Barnard Hewitt Book Award from the American Society for Theatre Research
+Winner, Barnard Hewitt Award, American Society for Theatre Research

 Copyright © 2011, University of Michigan.
 All rights reserved.